Ahvaz; an Ancient City with a Modern Aura

-It is highly like that Ahvaz is constructed on the same site as the ancient city Taryana.
+Some believe that Ahvaz is constructed on the same site as the ancient city Taryana.
 Ardeshir Sassanid I has been credited for rebuilding Taryana and rechristening it Hormozd Ardeshir.
-Under the Sassanid rule, Ahvaz experienced a lot of success and prosperity, and was made into the capital of Suziana instead of the city of Susa.
+Under the Sassanid rule, Ahvaz experienced a lot of success and prosperity and was made into the capital of Suziana instead of the city of Susa.

 Demographics and Culture

-Ahvaz has several universities, sports clubs, institutions and major companies.
+Ahvaz has several universities, sports clubs, institutions, and major companies.
 Hence, its ethnicity is extremely diverse, consisting of Jews, Iranian Arabs, Persians, Lurs, Mandaeans and Iranian Armenians.
-The official language of Ahvaz is Persian.
+Most people in the city speak Persian.

-It goes without saying that the cuisine is a major Ahvaz tourism attraction.
-Be sure to savor Ghalieh Mahi, which is a spicy and sour fish stew flavored with herbs like fenugreek, cilantro and garlic.
+It goes without saying that the cuisine is the major Ahvaz tourism attraction.
+Be sure to savor Ghalieh Mahi, which is a spicy and sour fish stew flavored with herbs like fenugreek, cilantro, and garlic.
 Red pepper and tamarind sauce give the stew a perfect balance of hot and sour.

 Ancient Ahvaz has given the city several celebrities like Abu Nuwas, who was a celebrated Muslim poet.
-He was born in Ahvaz in 756 AD and wrote homoerotic drinking songs.
+He was born in this city in 756 AD and wrote homoerotic drinking songs.

-Abu Saeed was another celebrity from ancient Ahvaz.
+Abu Saeed was another well-known person in this place.
 He was a doctor of medicine at the Academy of Gondishapur.

 Among the contemporary celebrities, Ahvaz has given Iran the Minister of Defense, Ali Shamkhani.
 He was the minister from 1997 to 2005.
-Even Amir Taheri, an Iranian conservative author is from Ahvaz, as also several football players, like Hossein Kaebi and Jalal Kameli Mofrad.
+Even Amir Taheri, an Iranian conservative author is from this city, as also several football players, like Hossein Kaebi and Jalal Kameli Mofrad.

-Another Ahvaz tourism attraction is the Riverside Park.
-The Park offers a mesmerizing views of the river, islands, the other side of the city and of course, the White Bridge.
+Another tourist attraction in Ahvaz is Riverside Park.
+The Park offers mesmerizing views of the river, islands, the other side of the city and of course, the White Bridge.